dawenx/p3_pages/docroot/webpage/about.md

 University of Chicago faculty and Argonne scientists that have active collaborations with over 50 prestigious academic and research institutions across the globe.
-Current research is targeted at solving complex system-level problems in bioinformatics, biomedicine, neuroscience, genomics, metagenomics, energy and climate, astronomy and astrophysics, computational economics, and molecular engineering.</p>
+Current research is targeted at solving complex system-level problems in bioinformatics, biomedicine, neuroscience, genomics, metagenomics, energy and climate, astronomy and astrophysics, computational economics, and molecular engineering.

 ## About the Biocomplexity Institute of Virginia Tech
-<p>The <a href="http://bi.vt.edu/" target="_blank">Biocomplexity
-Institute of Virginia Tech</a> (BIVT) is a world-class research institute dedicated to the study of information biology.
+The <a href="http://bi.vt.edu/" target="_blank">Biocomplexity Institute of Virginia Tech</a> (BIVT) is a world-class research institute dedicated to the study of information biology.
 Housed in state-of-the-art facilities on Virginia Tech’s Blacksburg campus and National Capital Region Research Center, the institute broadly integrates disciplines – from molecular science to policy analysis – to address pressing challenges to human health, habitat, and well-being.